AdventureLookup/adventurelookup-backend/README.md

    > This will setup the default superuser `admin` with the password `admin`.
    > You can alter `initial_setup.py` if you would like a different setting.

-3. Collect all the static files to serve through nginx:
+3. (Optional) Collect all the static files to serve through nginx:

+   > If you are just using gunicorn directly at :8000, this is not necessary.
+   > However, if you are accessing the site through nginx at :80, it will need
+   > this command to serve static files.

         docker-compose run --rm -d web python manage.py collectstatic --noinput

 Once all of this is done, you should be up and running.
+To see the site, go to the `dev` machine IP at port 8000 (or port 80 to test through nginx).